Harry Brant Dead: Son Of Supermodel Stephanie Seymour & Billionaire Peter Brant Dies At 24

 In the photo, the young model was seen posing with the legendary stylist alongside singer Miley Cyrus.

-Following the news of Harry’s sudden death, many followers flocked to the final photo to remember him as a “beautiful prince.”
+Following the news of Harry's sudden death, many followers flocked to his final post to remember him as a "beautiful prince."

 In addition to his parents and brother Peter, Harry is survived by a 16-year-old sister, Lilly, and five half-siblings from his parents' previous marriages.